mlswg/mls-protocol/draft-ietf-mls-protocol.md

 reveal previous message or root keys.
 Post-compromise security is provided by Commit operations, in which a new root key is generated from the latest ratcheting tree.
-If the adversary cannot derive the updated root key after an Commit operation, it cannot compute any derived secrets.
+If the adversary cannot derive the updated root key after a Commit operation, it cannot compute any derived secrets.

 In the case where the client could have been compromised (device